Tarek98/Android-Gesture-Controlled-2048-App/README.md

 to the right, the sensors inside the phone detect this and all blocks move to the right to occupy empty cells.

 If you would like to **try out the app, download the APK from the root (app-debug.apk) on your Android phone**.
-For instructions on how to do this from your PC, please refer to: [Install-apk-files-on-android](https://airmore.com/install-apk-files-on-android.html). **It's easier to download it directly from your smartphone** however.
+For instructions on how to do this from your PC, please refer to: [Install-apk-files-on-android](https://airmore.com/install-apk-files-on-android.html). **It's easier to download it directly from your smartphone** through GitHub's desktop site however.
 The app is installed as "Lab4_204_06".

 This app is **optimized for _2560+_ x _1440+_ display so please ensure your screen resolution is set accordingly** before testing it.